Adoratorio/hades/README.md

 ### registerPlugin()

-Register a plugin inside the current hades instance.
+Register a plugin inside the current `Hades` instance.
 Return an array with all the plugins currently registered
 ```typescript
 hades.registerPlugin(plugin : HadesPlugin) : Array<HadesPlugin>
 ```